jamespfennell/texcraft/docs/src/texlang/02-running-the-vm.md

 Running the VM is generally a four step process:

-1. Specify the primitives you want the VM to include.
+1. Specify the built-in commands/primitives you want the VM to include.

 1. Initialize the VM using its [`new`](https://docs.rs/texlang/latest/texlang/vm/struct.VM.html#method.new) constructor.
     At this point you will need to decide which concrete state type you're using.